 “I was so frustrated; I had to get out of this relationship.
 My life has been a complete mess.
 I have been involved in smoking, drinking, and sex work.
 I also did house-keeping jobs to get little money,” Nana said with a sad, serious and reflective expression on her face.

-Nana was among over 500 disadvantaged youth that benefitted and graduated from a UNDP peacebuilding and vocational training program designed at empowering disadvantaged youth to make something of themselves.
+Nana was among over 500 disadvantaged youth that benefited and graduated from a UNDP peacebuilding and vocational training program designed at empowering disadvantaged youth to make something of themselves.

-“Since the introduction of this program, I have decided to be a better person.
-I went through the counselling and vocational trainings,” she said.
+“Since the introduction of this program in 2019, I have decided to be a better person.
+I went through the counseling and vocational trainings,” she said.
 “I am interested in hairdressing; I see my friends making money from it.
 I know I can do the same and get my shop open one day as long as I keep focus.
 I believe I can change.
 It’s not easy, but I’m sure that changes will come gradually,” the determined Nana said.
 She is also part of a village savings program through which she is saving up to open her salon.